F1 2026 driver line-ups: latest contract news and rumours

 Both drivers are contracted for 2025 and 2026.
 Ocon is unafraid to to get his elbows out, even with his own team-mates, leading to past fallings-out with Sergio Perez, Fernando Alonso and more recently Pierre Gasly.

-It will be interesting to see how Ocon reacts if he finds himself under pressure from a driver who is still only 19.
+It will be interesting to see how Ocon reacts if he continues to find himself under pressure from a driver who only turned 20 this year.

 Racing Bulls 2026 F1 driver line-up